 - Inability to predict business outcomes

-FlashSystem storage systems can help to make businesses more agile and analytics-driven by providing up-to-the-minute analytics based on real-time data, and not yesterday’s news.
+FlashSystem storage can help make businesses more agile and analytics-driven by providing up-to-the-minute analytics based on real-time data, not yesterday’s news.

-The delays come primarily from batch data loads and performance issues due to handling heavy complex queries that use I/O resources.
-A common performance bottleneck in OLAP environments is the I/O that is required for reading massive amounts of data (frequently referred to as big data) from storage for processing in the OLAP database server.
-The server ability to process this data is usually a nonfactor because they typically have significant amounts of RAM and processing power, parallelizing tasks across the computing resources of the servers.
+OLAP delays come primarily from slow batch data loads and performance issues due to handling heavy, complex queries that use I/O resources.
+A common performance bottleneck in OLAP environments is the I/O required for reading massive amounts of data (frequently referred to as big data) from storage for processing OLAP database servers.
+The servers' ability to process this data is usually a non-factor because they typically have significant amounts of RAM and processing power, parallelizing tasks across their computing resources.

-In general, clients might experience the following challenges in OLAP environments:
+In general, customers might experience the following challenges in OLAP environments:

 - Slow query execution and response times, which delay business decision making

-FlashSystem storage systems can help to address these challenges in the following ways:
+FlashSystem storage can help to address these challenges in the following ways:

 - Dramatically boosting the performance of OLAP workloads with distributed scale-out architecture, providing almost linear and virtually unlimited performance and capacity scalability